 One of the aspects of FHIR® APIs we’ve been thinking about recently is the ability to support an ‘ecosystem’ approach to architecting healthcare systems.
 Wikipedia defines an ecosystem as:

 A digital ecosystem is a distributed, adaptive, open socio-technical system with properties of self-organisation, scalability and sustainability inspired from natural ecosystems.

-Another way to think of this is as a collection of components that are able to communicate with each other across standardized interfaces—perhaps requiring configuration to do so (which could be automated) but not alterations to the underlying component (by programming).
+Another way to think of this is as a collection of components that are able to communicate with each other across standardised interfaces – perhaps requiring configuration to do so (which could be automated) but not alterations to the underlying component (by programming).

-Take the example of an adverse reaction—perhaps a rash after using a pair of gloves or diarrhea after taking a medication.
-Or it could be something more serious, like an adverse reaction to eating peanuts or to an antibiotic, where an individual’s airway swells and they require medical assistance to breathe correctly.
+Take the example of an adverse reaction – perhaps a rash after using a pair of gloves or diarrhoea after taking a medication?
+Or it could be something more serious an adverse reaction to eating peanuts or an antibiotic, where an individual’s airway swells and they require medical assistance to breathe correctly.
 Is this an indicator of an allergy, a known side-effect of the substance, or an interaction of the substance with other compounds the person is taking?

-To determine this, we need to know a number of things:
+To determine this, we need a number of things: